 21. COMP(Compression): Brings soft and loud CD passages together for a more consistent listening level when in CD mode.
+Press COMP to the when in CD mode.
 Press COMP to turn the feature ON/OFF.

 22. Scan: Press SCAN to hear a brief sampling of radio stations or CD/MP3 tracks.
 Press again to stop.